Life release: Criticism

 It is increasingly recognized that animal release has the potential for negative environmental impacts, including as a pathway for the introduction of invasive species into non-native environments.
 This may lead to biodiversity loss over time.
 For example, competition from American red-eared slider turtles released in China's lakes has been reported to cause death of native turtles.

 Further, some animals are captured for the explicit purpose of being released, or are released into environments where they are unable to survive.

 Two Buddhists that released hundreds of non-native crustaceans off the English coast in 2015 were fined more than £28,000 for violating the Wildlife and Countryside Act 1981, with the Marine Management Organisation placing bounties on the crustaceans released.

+To avoid the dangers of improper release of life, some Buddhists advocate that saving sentient beings is a form of charity.
+They emphasize not to mistreat animals and to adopt a vegan lifestyle (root cause release), although not every person who practices release is vegan.
+Non-vegans, when slaughtering animals, try to minimize their suffering.
+Before the rise of modern humane slaughter methods, ancient Dharmic religions practiced a method called Jhatka (in Punjabi: ਝਟਕਾ, in Hindi: झटका), where animals were not to be frightened before slaughter.
+The method involved using a sharp knife or axe to swiftly sever the animal's head, allowing for a quick and relatively painless death.